Check out What's New:

 To kickstart the process, Access Alliance is adopting an agency-level Good Jobs Strategy to put five concrete steps into practice.
 We call on other agencies to do the same.
 Download our infographic poster, read our blog, and visit our Good Jobs web link to learn about how to build pathways to good jobs, starting from your agency.

-See what's happening at the AccessPoint Hubs for October!
+See what's happening at the AccessPoint Hubs this month!

 Canadian health centres applaud latest report on health, wellbeing and access to community health services